gigl.distributed.distributed_neighborloader#

 - Parameters:

-context (DistributedContext) – Distributed context information of the current process.
+context (deprecated - will be removed soon) (DistributedContext) – Distributed context information of the current process.

-local_process_rank (int) – The local rank of the current process within a node.
+local_process_rank (deprecated - will be removed soon) (int) – Required if context provided.
+The local rank of the current process within a node.

 num_workers (int) – How many workers to use (subprocesses to spwan) for distributed neighbor sampling of the current process. (default: